 - Artistic License History:

 - The second line in the opening statement is this.
 "US tank crewmen suffered staggering losses against the superior enemy vehicles" is a broad statement in relative to the armored warfare.
-Though tank losses run as high as 10,000 in 1944 Europe to the end of the war (though, compared to a total production of 50,000 M4 Shermans, not a big loss), crew casualties in tanks are only averaged out 1 per tank at the point of penetration, sometimes crews are left unscathed from penetrations as well.
-Total scale of personnel casualty according to Morans is that out of ~50,000 crew member deployed at ETO, only 1,407 were KIA.
+Though tank losses ran as high as 10,000 in 1944 Europe to the end of the war (though, compared to a total production of 50,000 M4 Shermans, not a big loss), crew casualties in tanks only averaged out at one per tank at the point of penetration, and sometimes crews were left unscathed from penetrations as well.
+Total scale of personnel casualty according to Morans is that out of ~50,000 tankers deployed in the ETO, only 1,407 were KIA.

 - According to historian Steve Zaloga, the U.S. Army encountering a Tiger I tank was actually rare.
 In fact, in the entire Normandy campaign, he only manages to find three verifiable instances where U.S. tanks encounter it, making the encounter in the movie that much more implausible in April 1945.